Enercast-Solutions/infra/prediction-service/README.md

 ## Deployment

 NOTE: For security purposes, the model files (`*.pkl`) are NOT saved in Git.
 You need to Manually place these files in this directory before you build and deploy in order for everything to work properly.
+Currently, these files are named:

+- `xgboost.joblib.dat` -- Energy consumption model
+- `PricingModel.joblib.dat` -- Pricing model

 ## Build